Featured Speakers and Performers

 (she/her)

-As Sector Strategy & Community Manager at Spektrix, Bethany Nothstein’s passion for performing arts and culture helps empower clients and partners to share knowledge and collaborative networking at 750+ organizations across the US, Canada, UK, and Ireland.
-Based in NYC, she brings over 15 years of experience with audience services, marketing, fundraising, and advertising from previous roles at Roundabout Theatre Company, Playwrights Horizons, and RPM.
+As events and sector strategy lead at Spektrix, Bethany Nothstein brings her passion for performing arts and culture to work every day, empowering clients and partners across more than 800 organizations in the US, Canada, UK, and Ireland through knowledge sharing and collaborative networking.
+Based in New York City, her background includes more than 15 years of experience in audience services, marketing, fundraising, and advertising from previous roles at Roundabout Theatre Company, Playwrights Horizons, and RPM.

 Connect with Bethany on LinkedIn